CNC Machining Design Guide

 Background

 Most CNC services can achieve 2.5mm.
 Below this is considered Micro-machining.
-Micro-machining requires speciality tools, and cutting physics change at this scale.
+Micro-machining requires speciality tools, and cutting physics changes at this scale.

 With specialism comes cost, so consider if your project really requires this.